Qovery/documentation/website/docs/getting-started/qovery-vs-other/heroku.md

 * Heroku's infrastructure is hidden for good and bad reasons.
 The problem is that you have no control over it.
 Qovery relies on the managed services provided by the Cloud provider.
 You have full control of the type of resources you want to allocate and put your hands on if required.
 Qovery is transparent, where Heroku is a black box.

-* Heroku focuses on the developer needs only, Qovery focuses on the developer needs and provides full control to a DevOps team via a [plugin system][docs.main-concepts.business].
+* Heroku focuses on the developer needs only, Qovery focuses on the developer needs and provides full control to a DevOps team via a plugin system.
 To go further than that, Qovery generates Terraform and Helm files (familiar to DevOps) to deploy the infrastructure and the developers' apps.
 If the DevOps is not satisfied by the default configuration of Qovery, they can change it.

 ### Qovery is built for privacy
 Qovery does not host your apps and your data.
 Your data are stored on your AWS account.
 Even your app logs are stored on your AWS account and encrypted.
 Privacy is the present and the future; that's why Qovery is privacy proof by design.

-[read more][docs.main-concepts.environment]
+[read more][docs.using-qovery.configuration.environment]

 ### Qovery covers all regions
 Low latency on your app means a better experience for your users.
 Being physically close to them is critical.
 That's why Qovery is available all around the world.
 Thanks to AWS and its global coverage.